FoenixRetro/junior-emulator/README.md

 BUILDING
 ========

-The emulator has SDL2 as a dependency.
-In Windows this needs to be installed into C:\SDL2 - Windows also requires mingw-gcc, python and make
+The emulator has SDL2 *development* as a dependency.
+In Windows this needs to be for mingw and x64 (not tested with anything else) installed into C:\SDL2 - so there is an C:\sdl2\include c:\sdl2\bin etc.

-(Chocolatey is the best way of installing these)
+Also required are 64tass mingw-gcc, python and make (not mingw32-make) (Chocolatey is the best way of installing these under Windows)

 RUNNING
 =======